 The two girls were standing next to each other and squeaked with delight when they discovered they were practically neighbours in Plaistow.

-The Bishtons were on time as usual so I introduced them to the Brayshaws and announced dinner orders could now be taken.
+The Bishtons were on time as usual, so I introduced them to the Brayshaws and announced dinner orders could now be taken.

 The barriers were broken.
 They paired off quickly and sat down at the tables for their first Spanish culinary experience.
 Steak pie and chips.